Tutorial

 Validation Checks:

-Stability validation enable/disable, Hallucination detection settings, Chemical feasibility assessment
+Stability validation enable/disable, hallucination detection settings,

 SMILES Input and Configuration